Intel Mesh Technology

-The remaining processors in the Core-X stack are based on the Skylake-X micro architecture.
-In addition to supporting four memory channels and up to 44 PCIe busses, Skylake X processors utilize a mesh topology for communication between the processor cores rather than the tradition ring.
-The mesh topology was introduced on the Xeon Phi Knights Landing and is used on the Xeon Scalable family but with Skylake-X the mesh design is now used on desktop processors.
+The Cascade Lake X is based on the Skylake X microarchitecture which saw the introduction of Intel’s mesh topology for communication between the processor cores rather than the tradition ring design.
+The mesh topology was originally developed on the Xeon Phi Knights Landing and is used on the Xeon Scalable family but with Skylake-X as well as Cascade Lake-X the mesh design is now used on desktop processors.
 The importance with the mesh design is reduced latency in communication between processor cores.
 With the ring design the cores were connected by a ring that circles the cores.
 If a particular core needed information from another core the communication followed along the ring until it reached the proper core.
-This method was very efficient with dual or quad core configurations but as more cores were introduced the more delays occurred in communication.
-The previous high end enthusiast processor, the Broadwell-E, used a ring topology to connect the 12 cores but this proved to be very cumbersome.
+This method was very efficient with core configurations of eight or fewer but as more cores were introduced the more delays occurred in communication.
+This was evident with one of the original high end enthusiast processor, the Broadwell-E, which used a ring topology to connect the 12 cores but this proved to be very cumbersome.
 The mesh design allows communication between CPUs to be more efficient and done with less latency which helps improve the performance of the CPU.